FAQ: Analytics Module

 20. Are analytics for deleted videos included?

 The Analytics reports do include analytics for videos that have been deleted from your account.
 However, you cannot search for deleted videos in the Analytics module to see a report on a particular deleted video.
 To get such a report, you will need to know the video id for the deleted video and use the Analytics API to generate the report.
-Note that if report data is exported, data for deleted videos may appear without displaying a video ID or name.
+Note that if report data is exported, data for deleted videos may appear without some of the video metadata.

 21. Can I exclude employee views from analytics reports?